StevenInfinity/Chamberlain/README.md

 Finally, execute main.py by either double-clicking on it or by entering python <path>\\Chamberlain\\main.py in command prompt (Windows), replacing <path> with the actual path to the folder.

-## Instructions to use the application

-Sample database can be created by running the database setup file else a fresh database can be created based on the user requirements but with same structure.

 ## Features
 - [ ] Add member